Demographics of Pristina: Historical

-764 females respectively 1,6333 Latino Catholics - mostly Albanians.
+764 females respectively 16,333 Latin Catholics - mostly Albanians.

 At this time the Kaza of Pristina had 241 villages.

-Except Ottoman Empire for the statistics and the number of population in Sandžak of Pristina has wrote also the Bulgarian author Marenini.
+Except Ottoman Empire for the statistics and the number of population in Sandžak of Pristina the Bulgarian author Mareninialso wrote about Pristina.
 According to him, the number of population in the Sandžak triple and so this sanjak had 118,500 Albanians, 32,500 Serbs and 2,200 Jews or Circassian and total 175,500 inhabitants.

 Pristina according to Branislav Nušić consul, in 1902 Sandzak of Pristina had 220,000 inhabitants, of whom 2/3 were with Muslim religion.
 Others were Catholic and Serbs.
 Muslims and Catholics were all Albanians.
 Sandzak of Pristina consisted from 5 Kaza (Pristina, Gnjilane, Presevo, Vushtri, Mitrovica), with a total of 860 villages.
 Only Kaza of Pristina had 241 villages with 60.993 inhabitants, all of the Muslim religion.

-Regarding the number of inhabitants, in 1905–1906 the territory of the municipality of Pristina belonged to Sandzak of Pristina and had 364.015 inhabitants, of whom 254.606 Albanian Muslims, 110.310 Albanian Catholics, Albanian Orthodoxs, Serbs, Romans also Bulgarians.
-While Pristina in the beginning of First Balkan War, according to the latest statistics from the Ottoman Empire had a total of 68.729 inhabitants of which 63.968 Albanians,3,093 Serbs, 547 Jews and 1,121 Romans.
+Regarding the number of inhabitants, in 1905–1906 the territory of the municipality of Pristina belonged to Sandzak of Pristina and had 364.015 inhabitants, of whom 254.606 Albanian Muslims, 110.310 Albanian Catholics, Albanian Orthodoxs, Serbs, Romani also Bulgarians.
+While Pristina in the beginning of First Balkan War, according to the latest statistics from the Ottoman Empire had a total of 68.729 inhabitants of which 63.968 Albanians,3,093 Serbs, 547 Jews and 1,121 Romani.

 District of Pristina

 In autumn 1912, Kosovo was occupied by Serbian and Montenegro army.
 Began the wave of violence and terror, killings of Albanian population in this area.
 Many people of the territory of Pristina have been forced to flee their homeland and settle mainly in Turkey, while some in Albania, Syria.
 In order to rule more easily began administrative-territorial division of the Albanian and Kosovo territories.

 According to documents found in the archives of the Federal Secretariat of Foreign Affairs in Belgrade, PO Fund (Politçko Odelenje) from the consulate general there are some data for the deportation of Albanians from Kosovo in Thessaloniki in Turkey.

 According to the document 1246 drawn on April 12, 1914, in Turkey alone, 239,807 people were displaced.
 Note that 239,807 figure does not take children who were under age 6.
 Also noted in these documents, that have also passed through Kavala 4 thousand Muslim families.
 All these persons are said to have led Turkey with 395 European boats.

-According to a 1913 British document titled "Repartion de la Population Generale des Villes non compromises dans l'etat ALBANIAS lors de la delimitation de 1913, et pourcentage des proportions" said that in the District of Pristina were 63.968 Albanian inhabitants, 8.093 Serbs, 547 Jewish, 1,121 Romans, total 73.737 inhabitants.
+According to a 1913 British document titled "Repartion de la Population Generale des Villes non compromises dans l'etat ALBANIAS lors de la delimitation de 1913, et pourcentage des proportions" said that in the District of Pristina were 63.968 Albanian inhabitants, 8.093 Serbs, 547 Jewish, 1,121 Romani, total 73.737 inhabitants.

 After the Balkan Wars and the First World War the number of population in the District of Pristina was reduced significantly.
 In this year the District of Pristina had 91,550 Albanian inhabitants, and 8,349 Serb inhabitants, this means that this region in 1918 had a total of 99,899 inhabitants.